Robert Cahaly: Political consultant

 Cahaly has worked on campaigns for various Republicans, including governors Carroll Campbell, David Beasley, Mike Huckabee, Nikki Haley, Chris Christie, and Henry McMaster; US Senators Strom Thurmond, Bob Dole, Tim Scott, and Ben Sasse; and Presidents George H. W. Bush, George W. Bush, and Donald Trump.

 On November 3, 2010, Cahaly was arrested by the State Law Enforcement Division (SLED) and charged with making illegal robocalls.
 Cahaly denied any wrongdoing, stating "It is sad and disappointing that in this charged election cycle full of last minute surprise attacks that Democrat Incumbents and power brokers are leveraging all of their influence to create a last minute salacious headline.
 We are apparently today's target."
-The charges were subsequently dismissed in October 2012.
+The charges were dismissed in October 2012.
 After the charges were dropped, Cahaly filed suit against SLED officials, claiming his constitutional right to free speech had been violated.
 The subsequent decision of Cahaly v.
-LaRosa found the anti-robocall statute was a content-based restriction on speech and therefore unconstitutional, which defended the right of Cahaly to make robocalls.
+LaRosa found the anti-robocall statute was a content-based restriction on speech and therefore unconstitutional.

 Pollster

 Cahaly gained media attention in 2016 for being one of the few pollsters to accurately predict that Donald Trump would carry the states of Michigan and Pennsylvania in the 2016 United States presidential election.
-Cahaly attributed this partially on the premise of "Shy Trump Voter Theory", which claims that poll respondents are afraid to reveal that they are voting for Trump due to a "social desirability bias."
+Cahaly attributed this partially on the "Shy Trump Voter Theory" that poll respondents are afraid to reveal that they are voting for Trump due to a "social desirability bias."

 In November 2020, Cahaly appeared on Hannity on Fox News and predicted that Trump would win Pennsylvania, but possibly still lose the state through voter fraud: "He better win by 4 or 5% to make sure he gets victory there.
 That is the margin he needs to avoid what they will systematically do."

 In September 2022, Cahaly, in an interview with Split Ticket, acknowledged methodological changes from his polling of the 2020 United States elections.

-The Trafalgar Group's polling numbers were mostly inaccurate of in the 2022 United States midterm elections.
-Trafalgar's polls incorrectly suggested that Republican candidates such as Mehmet Oz, Tim Michels, and Herschel Walker, would all win.
+The Trafalgar Group's polling numbers were mostly inaccurate in the 2022 United States midterm elections.
+Trafalgar's polls incorrectly suggested that Republican candidates such as Kari Lake, Mehmet Oz, Tim Michels, and Herschel Walker, would all win.